Fonemine/documentation/cpq_user.md

 ## Configuration

-Search filters can be configured by ADL properties such as 'search-filter-enable' which enables search filter for datatable screens.
+Search filters can be configured by CPQ Configuration properties such as 'search-filter-enable' which enables search filter for datatable screens.

-All supported ADL properties are shown below.
+All supported CPQ Configuration properties are shown below.

 | Property | Default | Description |
 | --- | --- | --- |